quisquous/cactbot/docs/FAQ-Troubleshooting.md

 You must have the `Hide Chat Log (for privacy)` option disabled.

+You will need to restart ACT after you change parser language.

 ## Places To Get Help

 - ask in the [FFXIV ACT discord](https://discord.gg/ahFKcmx) #troubleshooting channel